Overview

 Name Description

 Data source Where the value lives (taxonomy, custom field, post attribute).
 If you also set an “Other data source”, this value will be used for the Start Date.
+The date values need to be stored in the correct format.

-Compare type This setting is only relevant when the Other data source setting is in use.
+Compare type This setting is only relevant when the Other data source setting is in use, and Fields to show is set top “Start + End Dates”.
 It determines how the range of the post’s two data source values is compared to the user-selected range.
 Note that for all compare types, <= and >= comparisons are used:

 • Basic – the post’s range is inside the user-selected range: